Guardian Of The Pillars or Bearer of the Heavens. God of Astronomy.

 - A common misconception today is that Atlas was forced to hold the Earth on his shoulders, not the heavens

-- Atlas was associated with Atlantis by Pluto, and the first king of Atlantis was said to be named Atlas
+- The Titan was associated with Atlantis by Pluto, and the first king of Atlantis was said to be named Atlas

-- Atlas was known as being ‘stout-hearted,’ strong, resilient and only a little gullible
+- He was known as being ‘stout-hearted,’ strong, resilient and only a little gullible

 Link/cite this page